 TGbe editor: Please modify this subclause as shown below:

-[CID 1027]MLD max idle period management service is applicable between an AP MLD and a non-AP MLD.
-This service enables an AP MLD to indicate a time period during which the AP MLD does not tear down the multi-link setup[CID 2090, 1108] due to nonreceipt of frames from the non-AP MLD on any setup link.
+[CID 1027]When association is for a multi-link setup, MLD max idle period management enables an AP MLD to indicate a time period during which the AP MLD does not disassociate the non-AP MLD[CID 2090, 1108] due to nonreceipt of frames from the non-AP MLD on any setup link.
 This supports improved power saving at the non-AP MLD and resource management at the AP MLD.

 Wireless network management procedures